ShiyuFan0820/CSLearningNote/AdvancedObjectOriented/AOO_1_abstract_class_and_virtual.md

 ## What is Abstract Class?

-An abstract class is a method
+An abstract class is a class that can't be instantiated on its own, but it can be subclassed

 ## How Abstract Class Works?